Teachers in Space, Inc.

 Mission and History

-Our professional development workshops for STEM teachers include hands-on work with data sensors and remote device control, personal and experimental flight opportunities, and unique teaching materials and design contests to take back to the classroom.
+Our professional development workshops for STEM teachers include hands-on work with data sensors and remote device control, personal and experimental flight opportunities, and unique teaching materials and design challenges to take back to the classroom.
 We also provide opportunities to meet and interact with scientists and developers at NASA and commercial space companies.

 We spark a transfer of passion for space science and exploration from teachers to their students.
 Our goal is to encourage and prepare students to pursue further education and careers in the emerging space industry.